taavitani/homebrew-6-828-tools/README.md

 # homebrew-formulae

-Homebrew formulae for some of the stuff I use.
+Homebrew formulae for tools used in MIT 6.828.

 ## Usage